ElvisWang2010/WROFE-2025/README.md

   </tr>
 </table>

+#### Potential Improvements
+- Improve response time.
+This servo motor is not as quick as higher-end micro servos, which reduces steering precision during sharp turns.
+- Upgrade to a higher-torque digital micro servo for more reliable steering.

 #### How the Car Moves
 When the battery supplies power, the ESC controls the amount of electricity funneled to the motor.
 The motor then converts this regulated flow of electricity into rotational motion, thereby spinning the wheels of the car.
 By adjusting the voltage and current through the ESC, we can control the car's speed and direction (forwards and backwards), allowing it to accelerate, slow down, or reverse in motion.